giok57/lazoooSplash/README.md

 When the splash page is served, the following variables in the page are replaced by their values:

-* *$gatewayname* The value of GatewayName as set in nodogsplash.conf.
+* *$gatewayname* The value of GatewayName as set in LazoooSplash.conf.
 * *$authtarget* A URL which encodes a unique token and the URL of the user's original web request.
-If nodogsplash receives a request at this URL, it completes the authentication process for the client and replies to the request with a "302 Found" to the encoded originally requested URL.
-(Alternatively, you can use a GET-method HTML form to send this information to the nodogsplash server; see below.)
+If LazoooSplash receives a request at this URL, it completes the authentication process for the client and replies to the request with a "302 Found" to the encoded originally requested URL.
+(Alternatively, you can use a GET-method HTML form to send this information to the LazoooSplash server; see below.)
 As a simple example:

   ```<a href="$authtarget">Enter</a> ```

-* *$imagesdir* The directory in nodogsplash's web hierarchy where images to be
+* *$imagesdir* The directory in LazoooSplash's web hierarchy where images to be
   displayed in the splash page must be located.
 * *$tok*,*$redir*,*$authaction*, and *$denyaction* are also available and can be
   useful if you want to write the splash page to use a GET-method HTML form
   instead of using $authtarget as the value of an href attribute to
-  communicate with the nodogsplash server.
+  communicate with the LazoooSplash server.
 As a simple example:

 ```
 <form method='GET' action='$authaction'>